How to Use Spray Paint {The COMPLETE Guide}

 The official answer: it’s always a good idea to prime, and you’ll never regret taking the time to do it.
 I recommend Stops Rust Universal Bonding Primer for great results on every project!

-Primer is also a great idea if you’re going from a dark color to a lighter color – it will help you achieve good results in fewer coats.
+Primer is also a great idea if you’re going from a dark color to a lighter color.
+It will help you achieve good results in fewer coats.

 I spray painted a project, and now it feels sticky.
 What did I do wrong?